nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

 The current implementation supports the following technologies:

 * GNSS, TEMP, and other application-specific sensor data
-* Cellular and Wi-Fi location data
+* Cellular and Wi-Fi® location data
 * TLS-secured MQTT, TLS-secured REST, or DTLS-secured CoAP as the communication protocol
 * JSON as the data format for MQTT and REST
 * CBOR and JSON as the data format for CoAP